All About Roth

 • Part of the 403(b) Savings Plan, the new Roth Account is an after-tax retirement savings option that any paid employee at a participating YMCA — regardless of length of time at the Y, age, hours worked, or total compensation — can enroll in.

 • If you choose to contribute to the Roth Account, you will pay federal taxes on contributions now instead of in the future.
-As a result, the Roth Account offers tax-free growth and tax-free withdrawals or annuity in retirement, as long as you are age 59½ or older AND the account has been open for 5+ years*
+As a result, the Roth Account offers tax-free growth and tax-free withdrawals or an annuity in retirement, as long as you are age 59½ or older AND the account has been open for 5+ years*

 • The addition of the Roth Account option gives YMCA staff the flexibility to save in a way that works best for their unique retirement goals.